gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 It was essentially not read
 for thirty years after his death.

-The Melville revival began in the 1920s — initiated largely by British critics, who recognized what American culture had missed.
+The Melville revival began in the 1920s, driven in part by British critics who recognized what American culture had missed.

 *Moby-Dick* is now considered